Telecommunications in El Salvador: Radio and television

-The Telecorporación Salvadoreña (TCS) consists of four television stations, channels 2, 4, 6, 35.
-Other small chains of television networks operate in the west and east sides of the country.
+The most powerful group in the media sector is Tele-Corporación Salvadoreña (TCS), which controls four television channels with nation-wide coverage (Channels 2, 4, 6 and VTV) as well as two radio stations (Vox FM and Qué Buena).
+Together with TCS, Canal 12 (whose majority shareholder is TV Azteca), Canal 21 (of the Megavisión group) and Canal 33 (of the Tecnovisión group, owned by the Technological University of El Salvador) complete the national television spectrum.

 The law permits the executive branch to use the emergency broadcasting service to take over all broadcast and cable networks temporarily to televise political programming.
 The president occasionally uses this law to highlight his accomplishments.